lasik surgeons

 Meibomitis

-Meibomitis and Lasik, All-Laser Lasik, PRK, LASEK, Epi-Lasik, CK, etc.
+Meibomitis and Lasik, Bladeless Lasik, PRK, LASEK, Epi-Lasik, etc.

 Dysfunction of these glands causes tears to evaporate more rapidly and leads to symptoms of dryness, burning, and irritation.
 There is a natural bacteria that thrives on the corneal surface.
 These bacteria can colonize the meibomian glands and cause problems.